This post contains affiliate links. Please read our disclosure policy.

 Instructions

-• Transfer to the center rack of the oven to bake for approximately 5 minutes before
+• Transfer to the center rack of the oven to bake for approximately 5 minutes.

 Notes

-Don't overcrowd the meat.
+• Don’t overcrowd the meat.
 If necessary, use two skillets or cook half at a time.
+Please note, this will create a lot of smoke, so run your hood vent and open the windows if possible!

 Tried this recipe?Mention @castironskilletcooking on Instagram